firstdraft/rspec-enriched_json/README.md

 ## Features

-- **Drop-in replacement**: Inherits from RSpec's JsonFormatter, maintaining 100% compatibility
+- **Drop-in replacement**: Inherits from RSpec's JsonFormatter, maintaining 100% compatibility.
-- **Structured data extraction**: Expected and actual values as proper JSON objects
+- **Structured data extraction**: Expected and actual values as proper JSON objects.
-- **Rich object support**: Arrays, hashes, and custom objects are properly serialized
+- **Rich object support**: Arrays, hashes, and custom objects are properly serialized.
-- **Original message preservation**: When you override with a custom message, the original is preserved
+- **Original message preservation**: When you override with a custom message, the original is preserved.
-- **Graceful degradation**: Regular exceptions (non-expectation failures) work normally
+- **Graceful degradation**: Regular exceptions (non-expectation failures) work normally.
-- **Enhanced metadata capture**: Test location, tags, hierarchy, and custom metadata
+- **Enhanced metadata capture**: Test location, tags, hierarchy, and custom metadata.
-- **Robust error recovery**: Handles objects that fail to serialize without crashing
+- **Robust error recovery**: Handles objects that fail to serialize without crashing.
-- **Diff information**: Includes `diffable` to help tools determine if values can be meaningfully diffed
+- **Diff information**: Includes `diffable` to help tools determine if values can be meaningfully diffed.

 ## Examples